Welcome to Smedjebacken

 Lake Barken is home to one of Sweden’s largest inland harbours.
 Here you can hire canoes or bicycles, and enjoy something to eat while you watch the boats.

 Malingsbo-Kloten is a large nature reserve with plenty to do for those who enjoy rugged outdoor experiences.
-Go fishing, hiking, cycling, canoeing or horse riding, or simply enjoy the natural scenery.
+Go fishing, hiking, cycling, canoeing or horseback riding, or simply enjoy the natural scenery.
 Or why not go on an elk or beaver safari?